craftcms/docs/docs/5.x/system/routing.md

 ## Dynamic Routes

-In some cases, you may want a URL to load a template, but its location in your `templates/` folder doesn’t agree with the URI (therefore bypassing step #4), or the URI itself is dynamic.
+In some cases, you may want a URL to load a template, but its location in your `templates/` folder doesn’t agree with the URI (therefore bypassing step #4), or the URI itself is “dynamic” or parameterized.

 A good example of this is a yearly archive page, where you want a year to be one of the segments in the URL (e.g. `blog/archive/2018`).
 Creating a static route or template for every year would be impractical—instead, you can define a single route with placeholders for dynamic values: